 The cenote Dos Ojos, also known as Dos Aguas, gets its name from its physical appearance.
 At first glance, they seem to be two eyes looking at the sky, but in reality, they are two openings connected by a cave.

 The clear waters are perfect for appreciating the rock formations of the cenote.
 Thanks to the small openings in the cenote's dome, the sunlight illuminates this cenote, making it easier to see.

 Dos Ojos' underground river system has an extension of approximately 62 km.
 At its shallowest part, this cenote is between 5 and 7 meters deep, while the cave that connects the two 'Ojos de agua' is up to 118 meters deep.

 For this reason, Dos Ojos has become a favorite for cave diving and snorkeling.

 If you want to spend a quiet afternoon admiring nature, Choo-Ha cenote is the perfect choice for you.

 Choo-Ha means dripping water and it is a shallow cenote with stalactites and stalagmites.
 It is a relatively young cenote, and despite being 12 meters below the ground, it has direct access for people.

 Although there is no public transportation in the area, you can get there by taxi.
-It is near the ruins of Coba, an archaeological site worth visiting, and an activity listed as one of the best things to do in Tulum that you shouldn't miss on your next trip to this paradise in the Mexican Caribbean.
+It is a Coba cenote near Tulum which is worth visiting, and an activity listed as one of the best things to do in Tulum that you shouldn't miss on your next trip to this paradise in the Mexican Caribbean.